 Good news: there is no British or American spelling difference between Allie and ally.

 Both forms are spelled the same worldwide.
+The only difference is meaning and usage.

 Comparison Table: British vs American English